sonyapat/journaling-desktop-app/README.md

 # journaling-desktop-app
 This personal project built in Java is a journal to track private thoughts and reflect on growth.
 It features secure user authentication and persistent storage, and is designed to be accessible only locally on the developer’s machine, ensuring entries remain private and stored safely.
 ---

 ## ✨ Features
-- User authentication (sign up / log in)
+- User authentication (log in screen)
-- Secure password storage (hashed with [bcrypt/other])
+- Secure password storage (hashed with [bcrypt])
-- Persistent storage of reflections using [SQLite/H2/etc.]
+- Persistent storage of reflections using [SQLite]
-- Encrypted entries to ensure privacy
-- Simple command-line interface (CLI) [or GUI if using JavaFX]
+- Well-designed GUI interface if using JavaFX

 ## 🎥 Demo
 ![App Demo](assets/demo.gif)